BuildFax Housing Health Report

 Existing Housing Supply

-Maintenance volumes were flat year over year in October.
-Remodels, a subset of maintenance that includes renovations, additions, and alterations, increased 2.35% year over year in October.
+Maintenance volumes were down -11.13% year over year in February.
+Remodels, a subset of maintenance that includes renovations, additions, and alterations, decreased 10.44% year over year in February.

 Existing Housing Supply

-Maintenance volumes were flat year over year in October.
-Remodels, a subset of maintenance that includes renovations, additions, and alterations, increased 2.35% year over year in October.
+Maintenance volumes were down -11.13% year over year in February.
+Remodels, a subset of maintenance that includes renovations, additions, and alterations, decreased 10.44% year over year in February.

 From The Desk

-“The housing market continues to slow down in the 23.70% percent year over year range.
-Single-family housing authorizations dropped 23.7% year over year in October.
-However, we are starting to see the trend level off month over month.
+“The housing market continues to slow down in the -11.36% percent year over year range.
+Single-family housing authorizations dropped 11.36% year over year in February.
+This is a shift from a few months where year over year trends had been flat.

 The housing market continues to feel the impact of lower demand due to higher mortgage rates and continued economic uncertainty.
 With more and more people staying in their homes due to home prices relative to 2022 and 2021, recent declines are likely just the beginning of what’s likely to be a pullback in new construction.”